thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 executeToolCall @ Orchestrator.ts:1041
 masterLLMOrchestration @ Orchestrator.ts:194
 DataInspectorAgent.ts:162 🤖 Multi-document analysis: <think>
 Okay, let's tackle this step by step.
-First, I need to analyze the documents to answer the user's query about the best project by Rutwik.
-Let me start with the first document.
+The user wants me to analyze two documents to answer their query about the best project by Rutwik.
+Let's start with the first question: DOCUMENT TYPES.

-Document 1: It has Rutwik Shinde as a Software Developer with LinkedIn and GitHub info.
-The content mentions his ex DataInspectorAgent.ts:342 🧠 DataInspector analyzing 2 documents with pure LLM intelligence useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat". postToApi @ index.mjs:599
+Looking at Document 1, the sample content mentions Rutwik Shinde as a Software Developer.
+There's a G DataInspectorAgent.ts:342 🧠 DataInspector analyzing 2 documents with pure LLM intelligence useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat". postToApi @ index.mjs:599